kungsleden hike

 It continues to be spooky weather above the lake all night and it rains very hard.
 The next morning we wake up early and hope for a dry moment during which we can quickly pack stuff.
 We get a 20 minute weather window only, so quickly grab our stuff and leave.

 We put our backpacks back on and put on our rain suits for the first time while hiking the Kungsleden trekking.
 The next part of the Kungsleden hike takes us through a swamp area.
-In many places there are planks to ensure that you do not sink into the swamp, but due to the continuous rain they are extremely slippery and the walking become shoveling.
+In many places there are planks to ensure that you do not sink into the swamp, but due to the continuous rain they are extremely slippery and the walking become sliding.
 At the end of the huge lake is a series of small islands that are connected by gigantic suspension bridges.
 The wind is so strong that the bridges swing up and down, exciting and spectacular at the same time.

 Once back on the mainland we bump into an American hiker.
 We keep ourselves relatively isolated from other walkers, but we have a nice conversation with him about hiking in the United States versus hiking in Europe.
 After walking together for half an hour, we walk on to the Syterstugan as he takes a break.
 This STF hut is in a fabulous location, but it is still early in the day and we think it is a shame to set up the tent here already.